smsegal/DHDRNet/README.md

 # DHDRNet

-This work accompanies my thesis: "Exposure Fusion with Learned Image Selection".
+This work accompanies my thesis: "Exposure Fusion with Learned Image Selection**.

+DHDRNet, or **D**ual-photo **HDR** **Net**work lets you effectively create HDR images from only two captures, instead of the usual five commonly required.

 It introduces a convolutional network that predicts the two optimal photos needed to generate a high quality HDR image with Exposure Fusion.
 It also introduces a data generation system that creates synthetically exposed images and accounts for metadata corruption in order to generate a high quality training set.